 - Don’t think licensing is the only cost.
 ‘Free’ solutions might need you to spend your own time and money on fixing issues.
 And if the level of support you need is going to be extra, make sure you account for that.
 Are the features you need all included?
 What about upgrades?

 - Don’t ignore your users.
 Who is going to be working with your solution?
 It will affect your purchase decision.
-Technical users might need a developer-friendly product with more power and flexibility, business users might need self-service interfaces, even if it’s at the expense of some advanced functionality.
+Technical users might need a developer-friendly product with more power and flexibility, business users might need self-service interfaces.
+Understand if you’re making compromises somewhere, and if it’s worth it to you.
+And make sure the tools on your shortlist will work for all your users.

 Request a demo of CloverDX and see how you can automate your data processes, save time, and reduce costs.